-A review published in 2017 also explored the connection between honey and blood glucose in people with diabetes.
+A review of several older animal studies also explored the connection between honey and blood glucose in people with diabetes.

 The authors found that honey had the following effects:

-- Honey decreased fasting serum glucose, which a doctor measures after a person has fasted for at least 8 hours.
+- It decreases fasting serum glucose, which a doctor measures after a person has fasted for at least 8 hours.

-- It increased levels of fasting C-peptide, which helps the pancreas know how much insulin to secrete and plays a crucial role in keeping blood sugar levels stable in a healthy range.
+- It increases levels of fasting C-peptide, which helps the pancreas know how much insulin to secrete and plays a crucial role in keeping blood sugar levels stable in a healthy range.

-- It increased 2-hour postprandial C-peptide levels, which indicate the amount of peptide after a person eats.
+- It increases 2-hour postprandial C-peptide levels, which indicates the amount of peptide after a person eats.

 Future therapeutic effect

-In 2018, a review of studies concluded that honey may be useful for treating type 2 diabetes, as it may have a hypoglycemic effect.
+In 2018, a review of studies concluded that honey might be useful for treating type 2 diabetes as it may have a hypoglycemic effect.
 In other words, it may help lower blood sugar.